aws-solutions/virtual-waiting-room-on-aws/docs/install-guide.md

 This solution is installed into one or more AWS accounts using CloudFormation templates.

-The AWS Virtual Waiting Room includes four CloudFormation templates that can be installed from the AWS web console.
+The Virtual Waiting Room on AWS includes four CloudFormation templates that can be installed from the AWS web console.
 Use exactly these template URLs for installing into any of the supported regions listed above.

 |Template URL	|Description	|
 |---	|---	|